-This luxury, renovated stone barn enjoys views across the Cheddar Valley and to the Mendip Hills by having its living accomodayion on the first floor.
-French doors to a glass fronted balcony give a light and airy feel, and children on the patio beneath are in full view!
-With high beamed ceilings, stone wall features, and flexible bedroom space,this barn, together with Martindale, is suitable for your extended family gathering, special occasions, or for business accomodation.
+This luxury, renovated, four star stone barn enjoys views across the Cheddar Valley and to the Mendip Hills by having its living accommodation on the first floor.
+Two sets of French doors to a glass fronted balcony, give a light and airy feel, and children on the patio beneath are in full view!
+With high beamed ceilings, stone wall features, and flexible bedroom space,this barn is suitable for your extended family gathering, special occasions, or for business accommodation.

 Downstairs, the utility room has washing machine and drier, though there is also an outside line for blowy, sunny days.

-The barn is adjacent to our house where there is also access to the garden with pond.
-(Children and pets must be supervised at all times).
-Although it is in the middle of the village, it is a quiet location and only a footpath away from Martindale and the village shop and pub.
+The barn is adjacent to our house where there is also access to the garden.
+Although it is in the middle of the village, the barn has a quiet location and only a hundred yards in either direction to the village shop or pub.
 There are two parking spaces and garaging for bicycles.

 Not only is the barn open all year, but the area has an abundance of things to do and places to visit.
 There are many National Trust properties within easy reach; shopping and history in Wells, Glastonbury, Bath, Bristol and Taunton.
 Many nature reserves and the AONB provide plenty of outdoor interest, whilst Cheddar Gorge and Caves, Wookey Hole, and the newly opened pier at Weston Super Mare, make a wonderful day out for your children.